Skip to content

 @Test

-fun `GIVEN fake WHEN reconfiguring behavior THEN uses new behavior`() {
+fun `GIVEN different scenarios WHEN needing different behavior THEN create new fakes`() {

 }